RadicalZephyr/webfx/README.md

 ## Usage

-Start your webserver, pass a configuration map (`Map<String, String>`) to the static method `radicalzephyr.WebFX.start`.
+Start your webserver, pass a configuration map (`Map<String, String>`) to the static method `webfx.WebFX.start`.

 Important options: